openkim/kliff/docs/source/modules/uq.rst

    :align: left

    Illustration of general uncertainty quantification process.
-The error from the training data (represented by dashed ellipse on the bottom left plot) is propagated to the uncertainty of model's parameters (the ellipse on the middle plot).
+The error from the training data (represented by a dashed ellipse on the bottom left plot) is propagated to the uncertainty of the model's parameters (the ellipse in the middle plot).
 Then, the uncertainty of the parameters is propagated forward further to the uncertainty of the material properties of interest (the ellipse on the bottom right plot).